neurosity/neurosity-sdk-js/docs/tutorials/your-first-web-app.md

 ## 🔑 Authentication

 We believe in privacy.
-That's why Notion is the first brain computer to feature authentication.
+That's why Neurosity is the first brain computer to feature authentication.
 Adding auth to the app is pretty straightforward.
 For this, we'll need a login form and 3 side effects to sync the authentication state.

-All you need to connect to your Notion brain computer is a [Neurosity account](https://console.neurosity.co/) and a Device ID.
+All you need to connect to your device is a [Neurosity account](https://console.neurosity.co/) and a Device ID.
 So, let's start by creating a new component for the login form that will collect this information.

 ```jsx
 // src/components/LoginForm.js